BiswasAnanya/saucedemo-manual-testing/01-test-plan/test-plan.md

 Testing will follow a **risk-based functional testing approach**.

-Testing progresses from baseline positive scenarios to negative, edge-case, user-specific, UI/visual, performance, and session-management scenarios.
+Testing will cover fundamental positive scenarios as well as negative, edge-case, user-specific, UI/visual, performance, and session-management scenarios.
+Testing will also include state-transition scenarios (e.g., verifying application behavior across sequential actions such as cart modification, checkout progression, and session changes) to validate business-rule enforcement beyond isolated actions.

 `standard_user` is used as the baseline for expected behavior, while the remaining predefined users are used to validate specific application conditions.